maierbn/opendihu/doc/sphinx/examples.rst

 Input files
 -------------

 Sometimes, additional input files are required.
-If they are big, they are not present in the git, as is the case for all electrophysiology examples.
-These have an `opendihu/examples/electrophysiology/input` directory with binary data, ask someone to get the files.
+If they are big, they are not included in the git repository, but hosted somewhere else.
+This is the case for all electrophysiology examples.
+These have an `opendihu/examples/electrophysiology/input` directory with binary data.
+There is a readme file that contains a link where to download these files.

 Existing examples
 ------------------

+This list is out of date.

 The existing examples demonstrate some features or are interesting for the ongoing research.